French ship Généreux (1785): History

 In March 1799, Généreux escorted a convoy to Corfu, which was being besieged by a joint Russo-Ottoman fleet.
 En route, her captain, Lejoille, decided to bombard Brindisi.
 He was killed in the ensuing exchange of fire, and lieutenant Claude Touffet took over.
-The city fell on 3 March after a two-hour battle.
+The city fell on 3 March after a two-hour battle.On 6 February 1800, Généreux, under Captain Cyprien Renaudin, departed from Toulon leading a squadron comprising the frigate Badine, the corvettes Sans Pareille and Fauvette, and the fluyt Ville de Marseille, under Counter-admiral Jean-Baptiste Perrée.

-On 6 February 1800, Généreux, under Captain Renaudin, departed from Toulon leading a squadron comprising the frigate Badine, the corvettes Sans Pareille and Fauvette, and the fluyt Ville de Marseille, under Rear-Admiral Jean-Baptiste Perrée.
-In the morning of 18 February, a British fleet starting chasing the French squadron off Lampedusa island.
+On the morning of 18 February, a British fleet under Horatio Nelson starting chasing the French squadron off Lampedusa.
 In the ensuing Battle of the Malta Convoy, Perrée was killed, and Généreux covered the squadron, allowing Badine, Sans Pareille and Fauvette to escape, before striking her colours.
-Her battle ensign, a 16 m by 8.3 m tricolour, was given to the city of Norwich by Berry and Nelson, and was displayed in St Andrew's Hall in the city until 1897, and then at a 1905 exhibition at Norwich Castle.
+Her battle ensign, a 16 m by 8.3 m tricolour, was given to the city of Norwich by Nelson and Edward Berry, and was displayed in St Andrew's Hall until 1897, and then at a 1905 exhibition at Norwich Castle.
 The flag has been preserved; its size and completeness marking it as a special artefact of the period.

 She became HMS Généreux and she was in Minorca in 1801 when she press-ganged a crew from the Walmesley.
 She engaged Spanish ships and she was intended to go to Egypt.
 Storm damage prevented this so she patrolled off what is now Libya.
 After taking part in an unsuccessful attack on the French island of Elba, she set sail from Minorca for Spithead after peace was declared.
 She arrived at Spithead on 27 July 1802.
 She was finally broken up in 1816.